preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/index.rst

 System
 =============
-Here, the following can be set (image from Omnia 6.7):
+Here, the following can be set:

 .. image:: system-settings-new7.png